Bryant–Denny Stadium: Football lore

-However, despite the majority of past big games being played at Legion Field, Bryant–Denny Stadium has hosted many memorable games, such as the 1994 shootout between Alabama's Jay Barker and Georgia's Eric Zeier, Marvin Constant's goal-line stop against LSU quarterback Josh Booty as time expired in 1999, Tyrone Prothro's reception over the back of Southern Miss defensive back Jasper Faulk in 2005, a 31–3 victory over No. 5 Florida in 2005, the Roman Harper-forced fumble against Tennessee in 2005 that helped the Crimson Tide to victory, Alabama's 36–0 shutout victory against Auburn in 2008 thus breaking the six-game losing streak and first ever Iron Bowl victory in Bryant–Denny Stadium, and Terrence Cody's field goal block against Tennessee as time expired in 2009.
-Bryant-Denny has also been home to many notable and exciting losses, such as the 2010 Iron Bowl (commonly known as the “Camback”).
-In recent years, Bryant–Denny Stadium has become a feared place to play again.
-Also Bryant–Denny has been put on many lists ranking it one of the best places to watch football.
+However, with the majority of past big games being played at Legion Field, Bryant–Denny Stadium has hosted many notable games, such as the 1994 high-scoring contest between Alabama's Jay Barker and Georgia's Eric Zeier, Marvin Constant's goal-line stop against LSU quarterback Josh Booty as time expired in 1999, Tyrone Prothro's reception over the back of Southern Miss defensive back Jasper Faulk in 2005, a 31–3 victory over No. 5 Florida in 2005, the Roman Harper-forced fumble against Tennessee in 2005 that helped the Crimson Tide to victory, Alabama's 36–0 shutout victory against Auburn in 2008 thus breaking the six-game losing streak and first ever Iron Bowl victory in Bryant–Denny Stadium, and Terrence Cody's field goal block against Tennessee as time expired in 2009.
+Bryant-Denny has also hosted notable losses, such as the 2010 Iron Bowl (commonly known as the “Camback”).
 NCAA Football 11 ranked Alabama's Bryant–Denny as the fourth toughest place to play in the nation and third in the SEC behind Florida and LSU.
-Sporting News ranks it first while Bleacher Report has it ranked as the 5th toughest and the 2nd best stadium in the country.
+Sporting News ranks it first, while Bleacher Report has it ranked as the 5th toughest and the 2nd best stadium in the country.